Post Traumatic Stress Disorder

 - People who have experienced trauma as children are more prone to develop PTSD in response to other traumas faced in their adult life.

 PTSD is one condition, but to make it easier to diagnose and treat the person with PTSD.
 It is divided into subgroups of post-traumatic stress disorder criteria based on the severity of the PTSD symptoms.

 1. Dissociative PTSD:

 People who are experiencing PTSD but do not have other additional mental health concerns like depression and only PTSD symptoms such as reliving the traumatic incident, avoiding situations, and persons associated with the trauma.
 Uncomplicated PTSD is the easiest to treat since the person responds well.

 Is a variety of co-occurring conditions.
 A person who has PTSD symptoms as well as other mental health problems such as depression or panic disorder, often accompanied by substance abuse issues.
 People with this type get the best results from treating both PTSD and other mental health issues.

 4. Complex PTSD:

 This is the opposite of uncomplicated PTSD.
 It is caused by a series of traumatic incidents.
-Post traumatic stress disorder is common in domestic violence or abuse.
+Post-traumatic stress disorder is common in domestic violence or abuse.
 They show behavioral issues such as aggression, impulsivity, and substance abuse.
-People with complex PTSD can be diagnosed with a borderline personality disorder.
+People with complex PTSD can be diagnosed with borderline personality disorder.
 Treatment for complicated PTSD can be rather demanding.